GERMAN INVASION OF POLAND DURING WW2

 4. INTRODUCTION

 The story of occupied Poland during World War Two has two parts: the Nazi occupation and the Soviet occupation.
-In September of 1939, Poland was divided more or less in half by Stalin's Soviet Union on the one hand and Hitler's Nazi Germany on the other.
+In September of 1939, Poland was divided more or less in half between Stalin's Soviet Union and Hitler's Nazi Germany.
 Each zone of occupation was subjected to a unique brand of terror.
 These pages will help illuminate the Nazi occupation.

 The Polish provinces occupied by the Germans, in whole or in part, were, in the north (from west to east) Poznan, Pomerania, Warsaw and Bialystok, in the centre (from west to east) Lodz, Kielce and Lublin and in the south, (from west to east) Slask and Cracow.
 The German occupation zone was actually further divided into 2 sections.
 Much of western Poland was annexed ("incorporated") by Germany effective October 26, 1939, while more or less central and south-central Poland was transformed into a separate state called the "Government General."